-This section presents empirical evidence, comparing native-born and immigrant founded firms.
-We describe the primary data sets, the specific empirical measures, and the key findings.
+This section presents empirical evidence about new venture creation in the U.S. economy.
+We compare native-born and immigrant founded firms.
+The analysis focuses on the rate of new venture creation and the employment distribution in the firms that results.
+This section describes the primary data sets analyzed, defines the specific empirical measures, and presents the findings.